-If you want to see one of the most beautiful cities on the Adriatic, you should travel to Rovinj, Croatia.
+If you want to see one of the most beautiful cities on the Adriatic Sea, you should travel to Rovinj, Croatia.
 Rovinj (pronounced ro-VEEN) is a surprise to most people who visit it.

 Sure, this is technically Croatia — but Rovinj looks like it could be in Italy!
 Almost like an extension of Venice!
 And while Dubrovnik gets all the glory, I think that Rovinj is even more beautiful.

-Rovinj is located in Croatia’s Istria region, a heart-shaped peninsula that looks and feels a lot like Italy, its legacy as part of the Venetian empire.
+Rovinj is located in Croatia’s Istria region, a heart-shaped peninsula that looks and feels a lot like Italy, its legacy as part of the Venetian empire until the 18th century.
 It’s not just the olive trees, pasta dishes and pastel buildings — even the places have Italian names.
 (Rovinj’s Italian name is Rovigno.)

 Rovinj is a magical city — but like everywhere else in Croatia, you’ll have a better time if you plan your trip carefully in advance.
 That’s the point of this Rovinj travel guide: to show you how to plan a trip to Rovinj so you can relax and focus on being enchanted upon arrival.